JuanQuenga/scout/README.md

-# Paymore Chrome Extension (Lite Version)
+# Mochi Chrome Extension

 ## Overview

-Paymore Lite is a lightweight chrome extension built with WXT (Web Extension Toolkit) and React.
-It provides essential tools for quick navigation and search specifically tailored for Paymore's operations.
-The lite version focuses on core functionality with a powerful CMDK command palette and settings interface.
+Mochi is a versatile Chrome extension built with WXT (Web Extension Toolkit) and React.
+It provides essential tools for quick navigation, search, and controller testing with a powerful CMDK command palette and settings interface.

-**Current Version:** v1.0.2 (Latest Release)
+**Current Version:** v1.0.0 (Latest Release)

 Key features: